 |Welcome Offer||$50 Risk-Free Bet|

 |Atlantic City Partner||Resorts AC|

-When you create a new FOX Bet account, FOX Bet will make your first bet placed in the first 30 days with odds no longer than -200, Risk-Free!
+When you create a new FOX Bet account, it will make your initial wager, placed within the first 30 days with odds no longer than -200, risk-free!
 If your first bet wins, nothing else happens and you are paid out as usual, and you can cash out, or keep playing with the winnings.
 If that bet happens to come up a little short, no worries, FOX Bet will refund the full amount up to $500 in the form of a one time free bet.
 This free bet expires 7 days after it is issued, and only profit from the bet is paid.